-Rihanna breaks Twitter with Super Bowl performance and pregnancy speculation
+Twitter goes down as Rihanna uses Super Bowl halftime show to announce pregnancy

 The apparent crash is likely linked to the huge volume of posts made in the moments after the show.

-Super Bowl Sunday is always a huge traffic moment for social media platforms with a perfect storm of traffic from the NFL, the halftime show, the ads, and movie trailers.
+Super Bowl Sunday is always a huge traffic moment for social media platforms with a perfect storm of traffic from the NFL, the halftime show, the ads and movie trailers.

-Somewhat ironically, shortly after the outages were reported, Twitter owner Elon Musk was shown at the State Farm Stadium sitting alongside media mogul Rupert Murdoch.
+Somewhat ironically, shortly after the outages were reported, Twitter owner Elon Musk was seen at the State Farm Stadium sitting alongside media mogul Rupert Murdoch.

+Rihanna played a medley of her greatest on a series of platforms hanging from the roof of the stadium and appeared to be pregnant, triggering wild speculation.

+A representative for the singer confirmed the news shortly after the performance.

 Join our commenting forum